mattybwoy/bank/README.md

 Basic version of bank account created.
 Deposit and withdrawal functions can update the balance.
 User can view their balance at anytime.
 Print statement now in separate class with sole responsability.
+Dates have been formatted to date, month, year.

 ## Improvements
-- Edgecases for date formatting
+- Additional split class for processing
+- Mocking, dependency injection

 ## Installation
 - Clone repository
 - run ```bundle install```
 - run in terminal ```irb -r ./lib/account```
 - create an account by ```example = Account.new```
-- Deposit money using format date as a string followed by amount as an integer. ```example.deposit('12-01-20', 100)```
+- Deposit money using format date as a string followed by amount as an integer. ```example.deposit('12-01-2020', 100)```
-- Withdraw money using format date as a string followed by amount as an integer. ```example.withdraw('13-01-20', 20)```
+- Withdraw money using format date as a string followed by amount as an integer. ```example.withdraw('13-01-2020', 20)```
 - Statement can be viewed by using command ```example.print_statement```
 ![](images/screenshot_bank.png)